andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/extracting-a-pkcs7-container-for-receipt-validation-with-swift.md

 # New ReceiptValidationError cases

 When extracting the receipt information from the PKCS7 container, there are going to be things that would cause overall validation to fail.
-For example, if the [receipt `Data` instance][5] ends up being empty, that&#8217;s a validation failure.
+For example, if the [receipt `Data` instance][5] ends up being empty, that's a validation failure.
 The PKCS7 container needs to have information inside of it for validation to pass (obviously).

-So in this guide, I&#8217;ll expand the `ReceiptValidationError` enum to have the following cases:
+So in this guide, I'll expand the `ReceiptValidationError` enum to have the following cases:

 <pre class="lang:swift decode:true " title="ReceiptValidationError " >enum ReceiptValidationError : Error {
     case couldNotFindReceipt